Generic Name: rizatriptan benzoate

 Rizatriptan benzoate tablets are used to treat migraine attacks with or without aura in adults and in children 6 to 17 years of age.

-It is not known if rizatriptan benzoate tablets are safe and effective in children under 6 years of age.
+It is not known if rizatriptan benzoate is safe and effective in children under 6 years of age

 Who should not take rizatriptan benzoate tablets?

 Do not take rizatriptan benzoate tablets if you: